-The ERC’s Language Link provides an opportunity for BU students, faculty, staff, and alumni to enhance their foreign language skills in small, informal, conversation groups led by native and accomplished speakers.
+The ERC’s Language Link program offers BU students, faculty, staff, and alumni an opportunity to engage in language conversation groups in many languages including English, French, and Arabic.

 Please note that leaders are not teachers or tutors; they are facilitators of conversation.
 Language Link is not a class (though a lot of learning takes place), it’s an opportunity to embrace the speaking of languages.
 Students do not need to be enrolled in a language course at BU in order to participate in Language Link.

 Participants experience the greatest gains when they meet with their group consistently throughout the semester, and are also encouraged to participate in activities that each leader designates (e.g. games, films, trips off-campus, etc.) Participants make an appointment to join their group each week they plan on attending.